 11. Links from and to high quality related sites have an impact on Page Rank.Topicality again, see previous comments.

-Reuben has worked in both inhouse and agency SEO roles for over a decade and has lead Manta's SEO team since mid 2007.
+Reuben has worked in both inhouse and agency SEO roles for over a decade and is currently Director, SEO for Reprise Media based out of Columbus OH.
 In his spare time he enjoys playing with his kids and is an avid photographer.
 Read more about Reuben Yau.